- Computational Social Science

 - Limited advising is available for students pursuing the IS minor

 - Please note that a letter grade of C or better is required for all classes counting toward the minor; S/U courses are not allowed.
 (For Spring 2020 only: a letter grade of C- or better is required, or an S*)

 Information Science is an interdisciplinary field covering (or concerned with) the interaction of people and technology.
 This minor will serve students of the humanities, social and natural sciences who are interested in the interaction of people and technology.

 Students will specialize in a particular area of interest in Information Science by choosing classes from one concentration that will provide in-depth study in that area.
 Suggested courses under each concentration come from within and outside the department.
 Read the information on each concentration to determine which one best suits your interests and career goals.

-The minor in Information Science is offered in every undergraduate college at Cornell.
+The minor in Information Science is available to all students, in every undergraduate college at Cornell except those majoring in Information Science (IS) or Information Science, Systems, and Technology (ISST).
 Because of small differences in regulations between the colleges, there are sometimes slight variations in the requirements depending on your college and, in a few cases, your major.

-To start the minor, send an email with your name, college, year of study (e.g. 2nd semester sophomore), expected graduation date, and major to the Undergraduate Advisor Ani Mercincavage.
-The minor is self-guided.
-See the Requirements and Concentrations pages for further details.
+Step 2: To start the minor, send an email with your name, college, year of study (e.g. 2nd semester sophomore), expected graduation date, major, and minor concentration selection, to ISadvising@cornell.edu.

 Step 3: When you have finished all courses for the minor, complete and file the appropriate certification form